 The Company recorded an impairment charge of \$2.7 million in fiscal 2015 related to the amortizable asset associated with the agenda product category's digital content and digital delivery development efforts.
-The Company is focused on the print-based agenda products and does not currently plan to continue to invest in the digital agenda product offerings.
+The Company decided to focus on the print-based agenda products and no longer planned to continue to invest in the digital agenda product offerings.